kvutien/Doc-Github_in_VSCode/README.md

-# Github Version Control in VSCode
+# Github Version Control in VS Code
 *(January 2025)*

-The Integrated Development Environment (IDE) Visual Studio Code (VSCode) supports version control for code files through integration with Git and GitHub.
-However, using external Git commands via the console alongside the Git commands available in the VSCode menu can lead to conflicts.
-The following notes outline the VSCode commands for managing version control effectively.
+The Integrated Development Environment (IDE) Visual Studio Code (VS Code) supports version control for code files through integration with Git and GitHub.
+However, using external Git commands via the console alongside the Git commands available in the VS Code menu can lead to conflicts.
+The following notes outline the VS Code commands for managing version control effectively.

-The current version of VSCode I'm using is:
+The current version of VS Code I'm using is:
 - Version: 1.96.4 (Universal)
 - Commit: 3 cd4ee3b1c348a13bafd8f9ad8060705f6d4b9cba
 - Date: 2025-01-16T 00:16:19.038Z